- What is essential hypertension?

 Blood pressure readings are expressed as two numbers, for example: 120/80.
 The first number is systolic pressure, which shows the amount of force being exerted on the artery walls as the heart pumps.
 The second number is diastolic pressure, which shows the amount of force being exerted on the artery walls between beats of the heart.

 A healthy systolic reading is 120 or lower.
 Between 120 and 139 is considered normal, but not optimum, and over 140 is hypertensive.
 A healthy diastolic reading is 80 or lower.
 Between 80 and 89 is considered normal, but not optimum, and over 90 is hypertensive.
+These values can be used as a general guide, but it should be noted that the thresholds for healthy and hypertensive blood pressure tend to differ between countries.

 Essential hypertension treatment

-While essential hypertension cannot be cured, it can be managed through a combination of lifestyle changes and medication.
+Hypertension can be managed through a combination of lifestyle changes and medication.

 Doctors may recommend a range of lifestyle adjustments that will commonly include:

-- Adopting a healthy, nutritious diet
+- Adopting a healthy, nutritious diet, ideally vegetarian or vegan in nature

 - Stress relief techniques